FronkonGames/Dawn-Of-The-Cards/content/article/making_a_3d_card_in_blender.md

 <!--more-->

 And why in 3D?
-It would be _easier_ to do it in 2D, but to have more options in terms of effects and also to differentiate myself from the rest I decided that my card game would be 3D.
+It would be _easier_ to do it in 2D, but to have more options in terms of effects and also to differentiate from the rest I decided that my card game would be 3D.

-For that I was going to need a 3D editor, and in my modest opinion [Blender](https://www.blender.org/) is unbeatable in quality / price.
+I was going to need a 3D editor, and in my modest opinion [Blender](https://www.blender.org/) is unbeatable in quality / price.
 Especially if you take into account that it is free ;).

 ![Blender](/Dawn-Of-The-Cards/images/making_a_3d_card_in_blender/blender.jpg "Blender")